COVID-19 Housing Resources

 August Rental Assistance

-Applications for August Rental Assistance will be accepted until July 31st.
+Applications for September Rental Assistance will be accepted until August 31, 2020.
 To apply click HERE.
-Applicants can not receive more than 2 months of assistance, therefore applicants that were awarded assistance in June and July are not eligible to apply, but those awarded assistance in either June or July are eligible to apply.
+Applicants can not receive more than 2 months of assistance.
 Once the application is submitted, the applicant will receive a confirmation of receipt email from BACs.
 Please have the following documents ready to upload in preparation to submit your application.
 Applications that are submitted with missing documentation will be accepted, however there will be a delay in processing these applications, as BACS works with you to submit the missing information.
 Applicants are no longer required to submit the W-9 from their landlord with the application, as BACS will reach out to the Landlord directly for this document.
 If you need assistance in completing an application, contact BACS at 510-759-4868.

 - Valid ID